siyuan-note/widget-sample/README.md

 * `author`: Widget author name
 * `url`: Widget repo URL
 * `version`: Widget version number, it is recommended to follow the [semver](https://semver.org/) specification
+* `minAppVersion`: Minimum version number of SiYuan required to use this widget
 * `displayName`: Widget display name, mainly used for display in the marketplace list, supports multiple languages
     * `default`: Default language, must exist
     * `zh_CN`, `en_US` and other languages: optional, it is recommended to provide at least Chinese and English